 A harbour cruise is a great option if you love being out on the water, like me.
 There are lots to choose from depending on your preferences.
 Sunset is a beautiful time of day to view the sights and this 2-hour sunset cruise on the MV Sydney 2000 includes a three-course a la carte dinner plus live music.
 Adrenalin junkies will have a thrilling ride on this 30-minute jet boat ride and get to experience twists, spins, wave riding, and power brake stops.

-The beautifully restored ‘James Craig’ (an authentic square-rigged ship) will have history fans in awe, but it only sails twice a month.
-Check here to see if this Tall Ship Sailing Adventure is available while you are in Sydney.
 If the idea of an exhilarating half-day sailing cruise on Sydney Harbour aboard a luxury yacht appeals to you, then you will enjoy this Sydney Harbour Luxury Sailing Trip which includes lunch.

 Whale Watching season is between the months of May and November and several cruise operators offer whale watching cruises.
 This two-hour speed boat tour is on Sydney’s fastest commercial boat where you’ll encounter migrating whales in their natural environment.